robertjshiller/screenpledge/master_document.md

 *Goal: Convert an anonymous visitor into a trialist.*

 -   **Get Started Page:** "Get Started" and "Log In" options.
--   **Permission Page:** Requests Screen Time access using a "fire and re-check" strategy.
+-   **Permission Page:** Requests Screen Time access using the robust **Activity Result API** on Android for a seamless return to the app.
--   **Data Reveal Sequence:** A multi-step sequence revealing screen time impact.
+-   **Data Reveal Sequence:** A multi-step, narrative sequence.
+It fetches the user's average daily screen time from the last 7 days, calculates their projected      yearly and lifetime usage, and presents this data in an impactful, motivational way.
 -   **Solution Page:** Explains the core concept of money-backed motivation.
 -   **How It Works Sequence:** 3-card carousel of the core app loop (Pledge, Accountability, Rewards).
 -   **Subscription Primer Page:** A text-based page priming the user for the subscription.